 The education loan age limit is generally influenced by factors such as the loan amount, course duration, and the borrower’s employment status.
 A secured loan, where collateral is provided, may have more flexible age limits.

-Secured loans (where collateral is provided) generally have more flexible age limits because the lender has a guarantee in case of non-repayment.
+2. Loan Type (Secured or Unsecured): Secured loans generally have more flexible age limits because the lender has a guarantee in case of non-repayment.

-If a co-borrower is involved, their age and financial stability will also influence the loan approval process, particularly if the borrower is near the upper age limit.
+4. Co-borrower Details: If a co-borrower is involved, their age and financial stability will also influence the loan approval process, particularly if the borrower is near the upper age limit.

 Minimal Docs, Maximum Approval - Apply Now.